Quidditch (real-life sport): Broomstick

-The stick serves the purpose of being a handicap such as one-handed dribbling in basketball or using only one's feet in association football.
-The player must stay mounted on their stick continuously unless they have been hit with a dodgeball, in which case the player needs to dismount from their stick and return to their hoops.
-To be mounted on the broomstick means that the player must hold the stick between their legs and not have it fully on the ground.
-If a player comes off of their stick for any reason, they have to dismount fully and return to their hoops to tag back in and remount.
+The broomstick serves the purpose of being a handicap such as one-handed dribbling in basketball or using only one's feet in association football.
+The player must stay mounted on their broomstick continuously unless they have been hit with a bludger, in which case the player needs to dismount from their broomstick and return to their hoops.
+To be mounted on the broomstick means that the player must hold the broomstick between their legs and not have it fully on the ground.
+If a player comes off of their broomstick for any reason, they have to dismount fully and return to their hoops to tag back in and remount.

-Players can substitute a variety of objects for stick depending on the level of seriousness.
-Many teams play on PVC pipes of about 3 feet or 1 meter in length; these are usually made, but can also be purchased from specialist quadball suppliers.
+Players can substitute a variety of objects for broomstick depending on the level of seriousness.
+Many teams play on PVC pipes of about 3 feet or 1 meter in length; these are usually made, but can also be purchased from specialist suppliers.

 Hoops

 Three hoops, each 2.75 ft across, are placed on either side of the pitch on poles of differing heights (3 ft, 4.5 ft and 6 ft), placed 2.75 m apart.
-Chasers and keepers can score by throwing the quadball through any one of the hoops, from either front or back, gaining ten points for their team per score.
-Any player experiencing a knock-out effect from either dismounting their stick or getting hit with a dodgeball must touch with any part of their body excluding the stick to the pole or loop of any one of their hoops and then remount before returning to play.
+Chasers and keepers can score by throwing the quaffle through any one of the hoops, from either front or back, gaining ten points for their team per score.
+Any player experiencing a knock-out effect from either dismounting their broomstick or getting hit with a bludger must touch with any part of their body excluding the broomstick to the pole or loop of any one of their hoops and then remount before returning to play.

-Volleyball
+Quaffle

-The volleyball is slightly deflated and can only be manipulated by chasers or keepers.
+The quaffle is a slightly deflated volleyball and can only be manipulated by chasers or keepers.
 Used for scoring, it may pass through any hoop from either side.
 Regardless of which team caused the volleyball to pass through the hoop, as long as it is in play, a goal is scored against the team whose hoop was scored upon, which is counted to be 10 points.

-Dodgeballs
+Bludgers

-The dodgeball is a slightly deflated standard dodgeball, 68 cm in circumference, that can only be manipulated by beaters.
-There are three dodgeballs.
-The dodgeballs are used to hit any other player on the field.
-Upon being hit by a dodgeball, a player must dismount their stick, drop any ball that they may have been carrying, and touch their team's hoops before resuming play.
-There also is no friendly fire, meaning that dodgeballs thrown by beaters cannot affect any of their teammates.
+The bludger is a slightly deflated standard dodgeball, 68 cm in circumference, that can only be manipulated by beaters.
+There are three bludgers.
+The bludgers are used to hit any other player on the field.
+Upon being hit by a bludger, a player must dismount their broomstick, drop any ball that they may have been carrying, and touch their team's hoops before resuming play.
+There also is no friendly fire, meaning that bludgers thrown by beaters cannot affect any of their teammates.